-School Notifications Schools that have their own water systems tend to have more coliform bacteria violations at the beginning of the school year because the school is closed during the summer.
-To assist the schools, on August 22, 2013, the WSP sent information to the County Boards of Education and private schools recommending that they flush the plumbing in their buildings prior to school starting.
+School Notifications Schools that have their own water systems tend to have more total coliform bacteria detections at the beginning of the school year.
+This is mostly because of the school closing during the summer which results in the water being stagnant in the building plumbing for a long period of time, allowing bacteria to grow.
+As part of the Department's annual compliance assistance to schools, on August 4, 2016, the WSP sent information to the County Boards of Education and private schools recommending that they flush the plumbing in their buildings prior to school starting.

 Source Water Protection Source Water Assessments were completed in 2004 for all public water systems that were active in Maryland.
-To date, 312 (66%) active, community water systems implementing protection measures for their supplies.
-These systems serve approximately 3.51 million (67%) residents of Maryland.
-The WSP contracted with outside vendors to reevaluate drinking water sources for 20 vulnerable groundwater systems within three different regions.
-These projects were completed in 2013 with new sources delineated and protection plans developed for the 20 communities.
-The protection plans were presented to each community Mayor and councils.
+To date, 321 (68%) active, community water systems are implementing protection measures for their supplies.
+These systems serve approximately 3.59 million (68%) residents of Maryland.
+The WSP continues to provide technical support for the Maryland Rural Water Association (MRWA) to work on source protection issues.
+In addition, the WSP is an active participant in several source protection partnerships, such as the Potomac River Partnership and the Baltimore Reservoir Technical Group.

-Transient Non-community Water System Oversight Transient water systems, such as churches, campgrounds, rest stops, and restaurants, account for approximately 70 percent of the total number of Maryland's public water systems.
-In early 2013, 20 of Maryland's 23 counties had delegated authority for oversight of transient non-community systems in their jurisdictions, and received funding (over \$400,000) from MDE through the Drinking Water State Revolving Fund set-asides.
-In October 2013, a County Health Department returned their delegated authority to MDE due to workload concerns.
-Transient systems in the delegated counties accounted for more than 90 percent of the total number of transient systems.
-Two hundred thirty seven systems are directly managed by the Water Supply Program in the remaining four counties.
+Transient Non-community Water System Oversight Transient water systems, such as churches, campgrounds, rest stops, and rural establishments, account for approximately 70 percent of the total number of Maryland's public water systems.
+In 2016, 17 of Maryland's 23 counties had delegated authority for oversight of transient non-community systems in their jurisdictions, and received funding (approximately \$301,000) from MDE through the Drinking Water State Revolving Fund set-asides.
+Effective FY2016, the WSP had direct oversight of 714 transient non-community water systems in the six Counties without the delegation.

 Counties with delegated authority have overseen the transient system program since 1998.
 The WSP provides delegated counties with funding, written and verbal guidance regarding implementing drinking water regulations, and provides training opportunities to educate the county programs staff about the federal and State requirements for these systems.
-In calendar year 2013, the WSP performed seven program evaluations of the delegated counties in order to provide additional direction for implementing the program.
+In calendar year 2016, the WSP performed two program evaluations of the delegated counties in order to identify training needs for the County programs on implementing the delegation agreements.
 The program evaluations involve visiting each county for a file review, interviewing county staff regarding program operations, and preparing a written evaluation of each County's delegated program.
 Guidance and technical assistance are provided to the counties as needed.
-In 2013, the WSP continued the development of a new guidance manual for the transient water systems.
+In 2016, the WSP provided training for the County Health Departments and State-certified laboratories on the Revised Total Coliform Rule and revised the guidance manual for the transient water systems to include the new requirements under the Revised Total Coliform Rule.

 Well Siting One important step in protecting a ground water supply is to identify the best possible location for drilling the well.
 WSP staff conducts joint field investigations with local health department personnel for approval of community and non-transient non-community well sites that are not susceptible to contaminant sources.
-In 2013, 21 well sites for public water systems were approved by the WSP.
+In 2016, 25 well sites for public water systems were approved by the WSP.